mosaicnetworks/babble/docs/dynamic_membership.rst

 Fame
 ****

-With DynamicParticipants, different peer-sets may be involved in deciding the fame of a single witness.
-Although, Babble’s implementation of the Hashgraph algorithm is slightly different, here are the changes that DynamicParticipants introduce in the algorithm as described in the original Hashgraph whitepaper:
+With Dynamic Membership, different peer-sets may be involved in deciding the fame of a single witness.
+Although, Babble’s implementation of the Hashgraph algorithm is slightly different, here are the changes that Dynamic Membership introduce in the algorithm as described in the original Hashgraph whitepaper:

 ::